+The SME-TEAM framework is structured into three interconnected phases as shown in Figure \ref{fig:SME-TEAM-framework}, encompassing seven interdependent layers that collectively embed the principles of trust, ethics, and AI modeling throughout the AI lifecycle.
+Each phase - pre-modelling, in-modelling, and post-modelling, discussed below - serves a distinct yet complementary function in enabling secure, transparent, and responsible AI adoption within SMEs.

-\textit{Pre-Modelling Phase:} The pre-modelling phase establishes the foundation for secure and responsible AI adoption in SMEs by embedding governance, ethics, and data stewardship before any technical integration begins.
-In contexts where resources are limited but risks can be disproportionately high, SMEs must first develop ethical and trust foundations through lightweight but explicit guidelines that emphasize fairness, inclusivity, accountability, and transparency, ensuring alignment with sectoral expectations and regulatory requirements.
-At the same time, ensuring data integrity and provenance becomes essential, with mechanisms such as metadata tagging, bias detection, anonymisation, and privacy compliance safeguarding the authenticity and reliability of input datasets.
-By addressing vulnerabilities such as data poisoning, manipulation, and hidden skewness early, this phase creates a credible baseline of trust and integrity.
-Collectively, the pre-modelling practices ensure that SMEs approach AI adoption with the necessary ethical, legal, and contextual readiness, avoiding premature experimentation and fostering the resilience required for trustworthy AI systems.
+(i) \textit{Pre-Modelling Phase:} This initial pre-modelling phase ``Governance and Readiness" of the framework typically establishes the foundation for secure and responsible use of AI in SMEs by embedding relevant trust and ethical principles before any technical development and integration begins.
+In a particular business context, for example, financial services, where risks can be disproportionately high, SMEs need to first develop ethical and trust foundations (Layer 1) through lightweight but explicit guidelines that emphasize fairness, inclusivity, accountability, and transparency, ensuring alignment with SME-specific goals and regulatory requirements.
+At the same time, ensuring data integrity and provenance (Layer 2) becomes essential, with relevant mechanisms such as metadata tagging, anomaly or bias detection, data anonymisation and privacy compliance safeguarding the authenticity and reliability of input datasets.
+By addressing possible risks and vulnerabilities such as data poisoning, unauthorized manipulation, and hidden skewness early, this pre-modeling phase supports to build a credible baseline of trust and integrity.
+Collectively, these practices ensure that SMEs approach AI adoption with the necessary ethical, legal, and contextual readiness, avoiding premature data-modeling and experiments, and thus promoting the resilience required for trustworthy and responsible AI systems.